Motivation is a bottle of water.

 The Regeneration Principles to Strengthen Motivation

-One of the easiest ways to manage motivation is through the regeneration principle, which is nothing more than a visual representation of the motivational levels of a person.
+One of the easiest ways to manage motivation is through the regeneration principle.
+That is nothing more than a visual representation of the motivational levels of a person.
 Using this principle allows you to understand better how to strengthen, regenerate, and use your motivation effectively.

 The concept is simple.

 Imagine putting an empty bottle under the faucet and pouring one drop of water into it every minute.
-At this rate, at the end of the day, you may have a bottle full of water and maybe some drops spilling out of it.
-Or you may have a half-full bottle and no spilling drops.
+At this rate, at the end of the day, you may have a bottle full of water.
+Or you may have a half-full bottle.

 In this visual example, the bottle is the amount of motivation you can store, and the drops represent its regenerative power.